awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-metering-meterusage.md

 1. Make a test call to the `MeterUsage` action with a record for all of the pricing dimensions you define\.

-## Product Load Form For Custom Metering<a name="custom-metering-product-load-form"></a>
+## Product load form for custom metering<a name="custom-metering-product-load-form"></a>

 When filling out the product load form for custom metering each product can have up to 24 dimensions\.
 Those dimensions are defined in these fields:
 + `Dimension Name` – The name used when your container application is sending metering records to the AWS Marketplace Metering Service\.
-This name indicates which dimension your subscriber will use\.
+This name indicates which dimension your buyer will use\.
 This name is visible in billing reports\.
 After you set the name, you can't change it\.
-+ `Dimension Description` – The subscriber\-facing description for the dimension\.
++ `Dimension Description` – The buyer\-facing description for the dimension\.
 The description can be no more than 70 characters\.
-After the product is published publicly to subscribers this field can't be changed\.
+After the product is published publicly to buyers, this field can't be changed\.
-+ `Dimension Rate` –The software price per unit for this product when subscribers pay as they go\.
++ `Dimension Rate` –The software price per unit for this product when buyers pay as they go\.
 This ﬁeld supports three decimal places\.
-+ `Dimension Long Term Rate` – The software price per unit for this product when subscribers pay upfront for a long term contract\.
++ `Dimension Long Term Rate` – The software price per unit for this product when buyers pay upfront for a long term contract\.
 + `Long Term Duration (Days)` – The duration, in days, for the long term contract\.

-## Testing MeterUsage Integration and Preview Mode<a name="custom-metering-preview-mode"></a>
+## Testing MeterUsage integration and preview mode<a name="custom-metering-preview-mode"></a>

 Use the `MeterUsage` action to test your integration before submitting your image to AWS Marketplace for publishing\.